 Pricing: FREE

-If you’re deeply entrenched in the Apple ecosystem, you’ve probably already heard of iWork, Apple’s Microsoft Office equivalent.
-There are only three apps — Pages, Numbers, and Keynote.
-However, all three work on all compatible computers and devices (more information here).
+If youโre an Apple ecosystem enthusiast, youโve probably already heard of iWork, Appleโs Microsoft Office equivalent.
+There are only three apps: Pages, Numbers, and Keynote.
+All three work on all compatible computers and devices.
 You can sync your files over iCloud and continue working on any device.
-Perhaps our main complaint about iWork is the apps feel somewhat limited.
+Our biggest complaint about iWork is the apps feel somewhat limited.

 Pros: